CamyyYYYY/PDF-WebApp/README.md

 # Simple PDF Editor (JavaScript / GitHub Pages)

-A browser-only PDF editor inspired by the supplied desktop Simple PDF Editor.
+A browser-only PDF editor inspired by my supplied desktop Simple PDF Python Source Code Editor.
 It uses **HTML, CSS, and JavaScript only** — no Python and no backend.

 ## Features